razage/harmonia-archives/aliens/thrynn.md

 quote:
   text: "The Thrynn are rooted in light, blooming in peace yet sharp as thorns when pressed—a paradox of serenity and strength."
-  author: "Astral Security Analyst Gaius Florius"
+  author: "Gaius Florius, Sector Intelligence Operative"
 ---